Query requests are HTTP or HTTPS requests that use the HTTP verb GET or POST and a

 Parameters: Any parameters for the action; each parameter is separated by an ampersand (&).
 You must also include authorization parameters that AWS uses to ensure the validity and authenticity of the request.
-Amazon EC2 supports Signature Version 2.
+Amazon EC2 supports Signature Version 2 and Signature Version 4.
 For more information, see Query API Authentication.

 The following is an example request that launches instances: